 - Ely KOA (60 miles west of Baker, NV) – has campsites and RV sites with full hook-ups

 If camping isn’t your thing, the town of Baker is just outside of the park.
 We stayed at the Stargazer Inn, which has many of the rooms recently renovated.
-See best prices and reviews for hotels in the area here.

 This will vary depending on whether you’re camping or in a hotel, what activities you’ll be doing, and what time of year you’ll be visiting.
 Here is a general list that will get you started.